gheorghina/vsc-landingpage/_pages/services.md

 ## Schedule a Virtual Color Analysis

 Experience the convenience of virtual color analysis from the comfort of your own space.
 Subscribe today to access a less accurate but more budget-friendly virtual consultations and unveil a world of colors designed to allow you to explore a palette that complements your unique features.
-Pricing: 170€.
-Duration: 1 -1.5h
+Pricing: 230€.

 [Request a virtual Personal Color Analysis](mailto:virtualstylecompanion@tuta.com?subject=VirtualSession&body=your%20message%20goes%20here)